Esri/esri-leaflet/CONTRIBUTING.md

 ##### More tests

-Esri Leaflet has a fairly comprehensive test suite built with [Mocha](http://visionmedia.github.io/mocha/), [Chai](http://chaijs.com/), [Sinon](http://sinonjs.org), [Karma](http://karma-runner.github.io/0.12/index.html) and [Grunt](http://gruntjs.com/).
-Tests can be found in at https://github.com/Esri/esri-leaflet/tree/master/spec.
+Esri Leaflet has a fairly comprehensive test suite built with [Mocha](http://visionmedia.github.io/mocha/), [Chai](http://chaijs.com/), [Sinon](http://sinonjs.org), and [Karma](http://karma-runner.github.io/0.12/index.html).
+The tests can be found in at https://github.com/Esri/esri-leaflet/tree/master/spec.

-You can run the tests with the `grunt karma:watch` to watch files and rerun test automatically and `grunt karma:coverage` (to generate a code coverage report.
+You can run the tests with `npm test`.

 ##### Support for new services and layer types

-support for new layer types and services are always needed.
+Support for new layer types and services are always needed.
 The [plugin candidates](https://github.com/Esri/esri-leaflet/issues?labels=Plugin+Canidate&page=1&state=open) list is a good place to start.

 ### Can I publish my own Esri Leaflet plugins?